Boeing 737 MAX: Program launch

-On August 30, 2011, Boeing's board of directors approved the launch of the re-engined 737, expecting a 4% lower fuel burn than the Airbus A320neo.
-Studies for additional drag reduction were performed during 2011, including revised tail cone, natural laminar flow nacelle, and hybrid laminar flow vertical stabilizer.
-Boeing abandoned the development of a new design.
-Boeing expected the 737 MAX to meet or exceed the range of the Airbus A320neo.
+Faced with the record orders for Airbus and the defection of a long-time customer, on August 30, 2011, Boeing's board of directors approved the launch of the re-engined 737 MAX, which they said would meet or exceed the range of the Airbus A320neo while burning 4% less fuel.
+Studies for additional drag reduction were performed during 2011, including revised tail cone, natural laminar flow engine nacelle, and hybrid laminar flow vertical stabilizer.
+To focus on the re-engine project, Boeing abandoned the development of a new design under its Yellowstone Project.
 Firm configuration for the 737 MAX was scheduled for 2013.

 In March 2010, the estimated cost to re-engine the 737, according to Mike Bair, Boeing Commercial Airplanes' vice president of business strategy and marketing, would be US$2–3 billion, including the CFM engine development.
-During Boeing's Q2 2011 earnings call, former CFO James Bell said the development cost for the airframe only would be 10–15% of the cost of a new program estimated at US$10–12 billion at the time.
+During Boeing's Q2 2011 earnings call, CFO James Bell said the development cost for the airframe only would be 10–15% of the cost of a new program, which was estimated at US$10–12 billion at the time.
 Bernstein Research predicted in January 2012, that this cost would be twice that of the A320neo.
 The MAX development cost could have been well over the internal target of US$2 billion, and closer to US$4 billion.
 Fuel consumption is reduced by 14% from the 737NG.
 Southwest Airlines was signed up as the launch customer in 2011.

-In November 2014, McNerney said the 737 would be replaced by a new airplane by 2030—probably using composite materials—that would be slightly bigger and have new engines, but would retain the 737's general configuration.
+In November 2014, McNerney said the 737 would be replaced by a new airplane by 2030—probably using composite materials—that would be slightly bigger and have new engines but would retain the 737's general configuration.
+Boeing talked about developing a clean sheet aircraft to replace the 737.
+The conceived aircraft was to have a fuselage similar to the 737 though slightly larger, and would make use of the advanced composite technology developed for the 787 Dreamliner.
+Boeing also considered a parallel development along with the 757 replacement, similar to the development of the 757 and 767 in the 1970s.